 We will follow the advice of the Woodland Trust by planting native broadleaf trees with seeds sourced and grown from the UK and Ireland.
 This means the trees we plant will be easier to grow and more resilient to longer periods of dry weather caused by climate breakdown.
 The new woodlands will also provide a crucial home for many of our native birds and insects that would otherwise struggle to survive without the food and shelter these trees provide.

 We are aiming to plant in multiple locations across the city and into the green belt.
 Therefore the terrain, type of soil and moisture content varies from site to site.
 To ensure all our trees have the best chance of survival we also take advice from an independent large scale tree planting adviser, ensuring the correct trees are chosen for each individual location.

 For trees planted in Sheffield City Council managed parks and green spaces we work closely with the SCC community forestry team, who advise on trees to be planted and co-run our tree planting events in these locations.

 Would you like to join a planting event?

 We would love to see you there!
-Visit our Kids Plant Trees page on Facebook and check out events.
+Visit our Kids Plant Trees page on Facebook or Instagram and check out events.

-We would like to thank the following organisations for their support with this project.
-They continue to provide us with valuable inspiration and knowledge:
+We would like to thank the following organisations for their continued support.
+They provide valuable inspiration and knowledge:

 - The Woodland Trust